You are here

 If reapplying for provisional registration following lapsing, you must first submit a new provisional approval determination application with the applicable fee followed by a new provisional registration application.

-You are required to comply with the relevant conditions of registration which were agreed at the time of registration, similar to other medicines.
+You are required to comply with the relevant conditions of registration which were imposed at the time of registration, similar to other medicines.

-The need for any Australian-specific requirements will be considered during the pre-market registration process, and you will be advised through a section31 request
+The need for any Australia-specific requirements will be considered during the pre-market registration process, and you will be advised through the delegate's overview.

 Collection of confirmatory data on efficacy and safety